 (ii) Fair value in an inactive or unquoted market (Level 2 and Level 3)

 The fair value of financial assets and liabilities that are not traded in an active market are valued with reference to external third party pricing information.
-These assets and liabilities include options.
+These assets and liabilities include Forward currency contracts, Unlisted equity securities and Options.